aditya-xq/altcss/README.md

 ## 🛠 Usage

-Import Alt CSS in your project (E.g. In sveltekit, you would import this under the script tag of +layout.svelte):
+Import AltCSS in your project (E.g. In sveltekit, you would import this under the script tag of +layout.svelte):

 ```ts
 import 'altcss/alt.min.css';